0jas0jas/TrieApplication/README.md

 ## Client side functioning

 The client side uses many modules for the program's appearance.
 It sends POST requests to the server with two variables: word and code.
 The code describes what function has been requested for and the word is the word or the prefix given.
-This is done in a user-friendly way using colours and fiendly CLI elements.
+This is done in a user-friendly way using colours and friendly CLI elements.
 The POST requests are made using axios module (third-party) because it's simpler than using native frameworks.

 ## Trie's functionality

-The tree is capable of the following commands
+The trie is capable of the following commands

 - insert(word: string): to insert a word or a keyword to the trie in global state
 - remove(word: string): to remove a word from the trie in global state